freenas/freenas-docs/userguide/storage.rst

 The :guilabel:`Used` column shows the estimated space used after compression.
 These numbers come from :command:`zfs list`.

-Other utilities may show different numbers.
+Other utilities can report different space estimates.
 For example, the available space shown in :command:`zpool status` is the cummulative space of all drives in the pool, regardless of pool configuration or compression.